 Material Selection of Angle Valves

 Copper is the best material for assembling angle valves.
 The reason is that it has excellent durability.
 It offers great support when contrasted with different metals.
-In contrast with copper, the zinc compound ages and have a more limited life service.
+In contrast with copper, the zinc compound ages and has a more limited life service.
 Plastic or PVC has an aesthetic appearance and has a short life.
 The shine and luster of metal compounds give a good impression.

 Uses of Angle Valves

-- At the stage of water spillage or even whole burst, you can apply the angle stop to the stream.
+- At the stage of water spillage or even a whole burst, you can apply the angle stop to the stream.
 This flow stops at that apparatus or installation until the appropriate repairs are built.